TomerGalanti/TomerGalanti/README.md

 Howdy! 👋

-I'm Tomer Galanti, an Assistant Professor at Texas A&M University with a passion for exploring fundamental questions in AI.
+I'm Tomer Galanti, an Assistant Professor at Texas A&M University working at the intersection between theory and algorithms in deep learning, LLMs and AI.

 Contact: